Particular/docs.particular.net/nservicebus/licensing/index.md

 ### Using the Registry

-NOTE: Using the NServiceBus PowerShell cmdlet is the preferred and simplest method of adding the license file.
+NOTE: Using the [NServiceBus PowerShell Module](/nservicebus/operations/management-using-powershell.md) is the preferred and simplest method of adding the license file.

 Using the registry to store the license information is a way that all platform tools can access this information easily.
 This includes NServiceBus endpoints, ServiceControl, and ServiceInsight.
 (ServicePulse determines licensing status by querying the ServiceControl API.)
 Using the registry ensures that all the platform tools can access the license status without requiring additional complexity on every deployment.